MilanPrabhu/Zoom-License-Utilization-Analysis/README.md

 | Method | Behavioral + location-based reallocation analysis |
 | Stakeholders | IT Team, Operations, Senior Leadership |

-> **Note:** The 40% represents a projected cost reduction based on the reallocation model.
-The analysis and recommendations were delivered to IT and Operations leadership at the conclusion of the internship — implementation occurred after my tenure.

 ### How the 40% Was Projected